DarrenJiajia/AndroidResources/README.md

-# AndroidResources
+# Resources
-resource collections for Android development
+resource collections for development